Esther

 The Crisis Unfolds (Chapters 1-4)

-Queen Vashti's refusal and removal set the stage for Esther's rise to the throne.
-Haman's wounded pride leads to a decree of genocide against all Jews in the Persian Empire.
+Queen Vashti's refusal and removal prepare the way for Esther's rise to the throne.
+Haman's wounded pride leads to a decree of genocide against the Jews in the Persian Empire.
 Mordecai appeals to Esther to intervene, and she resolves to approach the king at the risk of her life.

 The Reversal Begins (Chapters 5-7)

-Esther carefully orchestrates a series of banquets to expose Haman's plot.
-In a masterful sequence of ironic reversals, Haman is forced to honor Mordecai publicly, and his genocidal scheme is revealed to the king.
+Esther arranges a series of banquets to expose Haman's plot.
+In a sequence of reversals, Haman is forced to honor Mordecai publicly, and his scheme is revealed to the king.
 Haman is executed on the very gallows he had built for Mordecai.

 The Resolution (Chapters 8-10)

 A counter-decree allows the Jews to defend themselves.
-They triumph over their enemies, and the feast of Purim is established as a permanent commemoration.
-Mordecai rises to become second in rank to King Xerxes, and the Jewish people find peace and honor throughout the empire.
+They overcome their enemies, and the feast of Purim is established as a lasting commemoration.
+Mordecai rises to become second in rank to King Xerxes, and the Jewish people gain peace and honor throughout the empire.

 Chapter Summaries

-4. 4Mordecai mourns the decree and urges Esther to intercede with the king, declaring that deliverance will come from somewhere and challenging her with the words, "Who knows if perhaps you have come to the kingdom for such a time as this?"
+- 4Mordecai mourns the decree and urges Esther to intercede with the king, warning that deliverance will arise from another quarter if she stays silent, and pressing her with the words, "Who knows if perhaps you have come to the kingdom for such a time as this?"